paolomissagia/theCalculator/README.md

 # Calculator Tool
-Application is able to make basic arithmetic calculation via a user-friendly GUI.
+Application is able to make basic arithmetic calculation with a user-friendly GUI via JFrame.
 Created for personal training using online tutorials as support.

 Program written in Java language.